klean2050/ee638-project/README.md

-# Robust Machine Learning for Healthcare in the Presence of Noisy Labels
+# ML for Healthcare in the Presence of Noisy Labels
 Project Implementation for EE638 @ USC